A concrete effect for a stylish bathroom

 Concrete look: feel-good factor with design appeal

-It is so popular because it is an immensely versatile material.
+Concrete is so popular because it is an immensely versatile material.
 With the right interior design and specialist surface treatment, it exudes a sense of luxury.
 It can be combined with all colours and materials, thus offering aesthetic indulgence for all tastes.

 Frequently asked questions about concrete-look bathrooms